marcanuy/publishfeed/README.md

 - download RSS content from several sources listed in `feeds.yml`
 - publish its titles and links to Twitter

+This is an easy way to get your [blog posts automatically tweeted](https://simpleit.rocks/automatically-tweet-new-blog-posts-based-in-rss/).

 # Installation

 ## Install dependencies